What are the Benefits of Change Management for Your Projects?

 1. Identify Impacted Individuals

-This will also reveal potential conflicts and points of resistance, which will help you develop effective communications and assess any training materials or additional support needed.
+This will also reveal potential conflicts and points of resistance, which will help you develop effective issue management practices and assess any training materials or additional support needed.

 Try tools such as interviews, focus groups, brainstorming sessions, and facilitation to collect this information.